pachadotdev/oec/gh-pages/README.md

 # The Observatory of Economic Complexity (R Package)

-Use [The Observatory of Economic Complexity](http://atlas.media.mit.edu/en/)'s API from R console to obtain international trade data to create spreadsheets (csv format) and [D3Plus](http://d3plus.org/) visualizations.
-This package is released under the MIT license (see below).
+Access [The Observatory of Economic Complexity](http://atlas.media.mit.edu/en/)'s API from R to download international trade data and create and D3Plus visualizations.

 ## Examples